TheH-2090/raspi-img2headless/README.md

-# rpi-img2usb
+# raspi-img2headless
 ## Description:
-A Python script to copy an .img to a usb drive and support with the initial headless setup.
+A Python script to copy an .img to a connected drive (microSD or usb) and support with the initial headless setup.

 ## Table of contents:
 - [History](#history)